Breach of Peace

 We can see by the actions covered by this statue that on a day to day basis in Connecticut we observe people breaking this law all the time.
 For example, in your typical road rage someone gets cut off.
 The other driver gets mad and with the intention to annoy the other driver gives an obscene gesture such as yelling some vulgar words or giving the middle finger.
 This could be charged as a breach of the peace.
 When the Police are called to investigate a dispute between parties engaged in a heated argument, if it is a non domestic situation the Police have a lot of latitude about how to handle the situation and in most cases will try to avoid issuing summons if cooler heads prevail and if everyone calms down.
 Be advised that in domestic violence calls the Police are required by law to arrest everyone involved so that is an exception.
 It is important to remain calm when the Police have arrived.
 Always remember that you have the right to remain silent.
 You do not have to answer any questions without a lawyer present.
 Everything that you say can and will be used against you.
 Often the Police do not have enough evidence to make an arrest because they were not present during the incidents and rely on the admissions of the parties to proof the case and supply the State with enough evidence to prosecute the case.
 If you remain silent and ask to speak with an attorney before questioning it is possible that they may not have enough evidence to charge you.
 At the very least the case against you will be much weaker than if you were to start answering questions and making admissions of criminal activity.
 This is particularly the case with breach of the peace which requires proof of a mental state as an element of the crime.Defending Breach of the Peace Charges

-If you have been arrested for breach of the peace then you should contact a Stamford criminal defense lawyer with 25 years of experience in handling the defense of the breach of the peace allegations at the Law Offices of Allan F. Friedman.
+If you have been arrested for breach of the peace then you should contact a Stamford criminal defense lawyer with more than 30 years of experience in handling the defense of the breach of the peace allegations at the Law Offices of Allan F. Friedman.
 Contact us today for a free initial consultation.

 Many times the Police may elect to not go through the process of driving you downtown to the Police Station and “booking you” on a breach of the peace charge.
 They may issue you a criminal misdemeanor appearance summons instead.
 Make no mistake this is also an “arrest.”
 You will have a criminal arrest record as a result even though you never went down to the police station and even though the Police officer may have never placed handcuffs on your or read you your rights.
 You have just been charged with a misdemeanor and MUST appear at Court to answer the charge on the date indicated on the summons.